Having a clear written contract is important to the management of the project, as it protects both the owner and the builder.

 - special conditions (phones, toilet facilities).

-The law change gives the Commerce Commission the ability to go to court to challenge clauses that they think create a significant imbalance between the rights of companies and consumers.
-Unfair contract terms could be unenforceable, even if the consumer has signed a contract knowing that they matter.
+Clauses in standard form consumer contracts (contracts that consumers have to accept on a take-it-or-leave-it basis) must be fair.
+The Commerce Commission can go to court to challenge clauses that they think create a significant imbalance between the rights of companies and consumers.
+Unfair contract terms could be unenforceable, even if the consumer has already signed the contract.

 The Commerce Commission has useful information for the construction and property industry here.